Andriamanitra/mlsp/README.md

 git clone https://github.com/Andriamanitra/mlsp ~/.config/micro/plug/mlsp
 ```

+You will also need to install [language servers](LanguageServers.md) for the
+programming languages you want to use.

 The plugin currently provides four commands:

 - `lsp "deno lsp"` (the quotes are required when the command takes arguments)